radiantearth/stac-spec/extensions/README.md

 # Extensions

-This folder contains extensions to the core SpatioTemporal Asset Catalog specification.
-The core spec is designed for extension, defining just a minimal core.
+This folder contains extensions to the SpatioTemporal Asset Catalog specification.
+The specification is designed for extension, defining just a minimal core.
 It is expected that most real world implementations will use several extensions to fully describe their data and API.

 Extensions can be changes in functionality or new fields.
 This can include new JSON files that are linked to from the core `links`, as well as new OpenAPI fragments.
 Extensions should include